 Growing mushrooms at home can be a fun and rewarding addition to the garden, not to mention a perfect opportunity for those of us in an urban setting, as they take up very little space.
-Most mushrooms can even be grown indoors within a matter of weeks from purchasing a kit.
-Unlike the common button mushroom varieties, the range of mushrooms we offer need reading level light to grow, rather than the old expression of 'being kept in the dark and fed only horse sh$t.'
+Oyster mushrooms can even be grown indoors within a matter of weeks from purchasing a kit.
+Unlike the common button mushroom varieties, the oysters need only reading-level light to grow -- rather than the old expression of 'being kept in the dark and fed only horse sh$t.'
 Don't worry, the varieties we offer don't smell!

 We have a few different products for growing oyster mushrooms.
-These 5 step kits are perfect for kids (with adult supervision) as well as a good gift for that person that has everything, especially gardeners!
+These 5 step oyster mushroom grow kits are perfect for kids (with adult supervision); as well as a good gift for that person that has everything, especially gardeners!
 Very low maintenance and doubles in size everyday once the mushrooms start 'pinning.'
-We also offer 'dowel spawn' to drill into your own logs, oyster mushroom sawdust spawn to grow in the garden, and already colonized oyster mushroom blocks that are 'ready to fruit' or start producing mushrooms.
+We also offer 'dowel spawn' to drill into your own logs, oyster mushroom sawdust spawn to grow in the garden, and pre-colonised oyster mushroom blocks that are 'ready to fruit' or start producing mushrooms.

 The 5 Step Oyster Mushroom Kit

-We have designed the '5-step kit' containing everything you need to grow oyster mushrooms and really get an idea of the mushroom growing process.
+We have designed the '5-step grow-kit', containing everything you need to grow oyster mushrooms and really get an idea of the mushroom growing process.
 This kit is easy to use, even simpler than baking a cake.
-The kit comes with substrate, hydrated lime for pasteurization, 'spawn' (aka grain that has been inoculated with the oyster mushroom culture), and a bag to put the mixed materials in.
+The kit comes with substrate, hydrated lime for pasteurisation, 'spawn' (a.k.a. grain that has been inoculated with the oyster mushroom culture), and a bag to put the mixed materials in.
 This kit will teach you the basic steps of how to grow oyster mushrooms hands on, at home with little equipment.

-This is perfect for the hobbyist interested in growing mushrooms but doesn't know where to start..
+This is perfect for the hobbyist who is interested in growing mushrooms but doesn't know where to start ...
 Once you understand this method of growing, you can continue growing oyster mushrooms at home so that you have a consistent supply of fresh mushrooms for the family using your own substrate and only buying in spawn or a refill kit.